kfehlhauer/blg/content/about/index.md

 5/1993 – 1/1995
 ### Computer Operator
 #### Rockwell Automation Allen – Bradley: Mequon, WI
-In my role as a Computer Operator, I played an integral part in maintaining and operating mainframe, network, and PC systems.
-I collaborated closely with systems analysts and system programmers to ensure the smooth running of operations.
+Played integral in maintaining and operating mainframe, network, and PC systems.
+Also, collaborated closely with systems analysts and system programmers to ensure the smooth running of operations.

 Key Contributions and Responsibilities:
-- Actively supporting several successful ISO 9000 audits by diligently maintaining documentation for procedures related to mainframe operations
+- Supported several successful ISO 9000 audits by diligently maintaining documentation for procedures related to mainframe operations
-- Demonstrating advanced skills in writing JCL and REXX scripts, which were utilized to run programs and conduct backups efficiently
+- Demonstrated advanced skills in writing JCL and REXX scripts, which were utilized to run programs and conduct backups efficiently
-- Regularly monitoring and providing reports on telecommunication usage and availability to optimize system performance
+- Regularly monitored and provided reports on telecommunication usage and availability to optimize system performance
-- Playing a critical role in the successful implementation of automated scheduling for mainframe applications, contributing significantly to increased efficiency and reliability
+- Played a critical role in the successful implementation of automated scheduling for mainframe applications, contributing significantly to increased efficiency and reliability

 Education
 -----------